Devin DeHaven

-Devin DeHavenis an American television director and producer.
+Devin DeHaven is a Greek-American television director and producer.
 His career has spanned three decades with hundreds of live concerts, talk shows and music festivals.
-He has produced concert cinema releases for the band Ghost's Rite Here Rite Now" and Laufey's "A Night at the Symphony:Hollywood Bowl".
+He has produced concert cinema releases for Twenty One Pilots "More Than We Ever Imagined" for IMAX and Trafalgar Releasing, the band Ghost's Rite Here Rite Now" and Laufey's "A Night at the Symphony:Hollywood Bowl".

 He started his career at Propaganda Films as a music video director, followed by the forming of Fortress Studios, which produced dozens of tour and concert DVD's.
 His first music video was for the band P.O.D. and followed with tour DVD's for Xzibit, Papa Roach, Korn, Kurupt, Tha Alkaholiks, DJ Quik and others.

 Fortress not only produced live shows and festivals, but changed the landscape of live music broadcasts.
 Taking a unique approach to the craft, pioneering cinematic approaches to festivals, introducing different camera systems and production concepts, and utilizing cloud technology to craft a new, more creative and cost effective way to approach production.
 Notable highlights include Rock In Rio, New Orleans Jazz & Heritage Festival, Outside Lands, Gov Ball, Life is Beautiful, Electric Daisy Carnival, and many others.

 Fortress is now a leader in produciing concert films and other special events for worldwide cinema.